eliasmagn/msm8953-chota/readme.md

 writes and notifier callbacks cannot desynchronize the hardware sequencing.
 If any of the underlying register writes fail during these transitions, the regulator enable/disable callbacks now return the hardware error so OTG consumers immediately know that sourcing or sinking could not be applied.
+The OTG regulator status callback mirrors that behaviour by propagating regmap read failures to its callers, which helps higher-level consumers and diagnostics distinguish between a deliberately disabled rail and a bus access problem.

 ### Device tree properties